 Trips

-Collapsing on the same level due to disruption in balance when the foot strikes or collides with an object on its way or when someone steps down to a lower gradient due to an uneven surface (misstep).
+Trips occur when someone collapses on the same level due to a disruption in balance when the foot strikes or collides with an object on its way, or when someone steps down to a lower gradient due to an uneven surface (misstep).

 Clutter on the floor or wrinkly carpets or mats